Jaimeloeuf/SS/spec.md

 ## Modules & Libraries
-A standard way for splitting up code for shaaring and modularity.
+A standard way for splitting up code for sharing and modularity.
+The goal is to provide AN EXTREMELY SIMPLE way of dealing with modules to users.
+It should be designed for zero cognitive load, as module systems and modularity is a huge source of stress in other languages from C's plaster solution with preprocessor and linking, to python's terrible library module setup, to JS's node_modules dependency graph issue and compatibility issues between ES and Common JS modules.

+[A good explaination of how ES modules and Common JS modules work in JavaScript.](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) This will be the basis of SS module design for now.

 - Modules
     - Every new file is a module.
 Module --> alias for "file"